-The inspection should begin with a meeting with company officials, to explain the purpose of the inspection.
-The inspector should explain how the inspection will be conducted and answer questions of company officials at that time.
-This should be followed up with a cursory review of any training records, manifests and other paperwork that the company may have pertaining to hazardous waste management at the facility.
-The inspector should pay special attention to the review of manifests retained by the company.
-The manifests should disclose the wastes generated by the company including details of the off-site facility that is used to manage the waste and the transporter used to transport the waste.
+The inspection should begin with a pre-inspection meeting with facility officials to explain the purpose of the inspection.
+The inspector should explain how the inspection will be conducted and answer questions of facility officials at that time.
+This may be followed up with a cursory review of any training records, hazardous waste manifests and other paperwork that the facility may have pertaining to hazardous waste management at the site.
+The inspector should pay special attention to the review of hazardous waste manifests retained by the facility.
+The hazardous waste manifests should disclose the hazardous waste generated by the facility including details of the off-site facility that is used to manage the hazardous waste and the hazardous waste transporter used to transport the hazardous waste.
 Facility staff and training records may also be reviewed at this time.
-If the record review proves to be extensive and time consuming, it should be completed after the physical inspection of the facility.
+Or, the inspector may opt to choose to provide the facility with a list of forms, records, manifests, etc. that they would like to review after the inspection tour has been concluded.
+The facility may utilize the time during the inspection to assemble the records for the inspector.
 After completion of the pre-inspection meeting, the inspector should begin the physical inspection of the facility.
+Note that manifest retention by the facility may be attained through access to the federal e-Manifest system.

-Authorized representatives of the company should always accompany the inspector.
+Authorized representatives of the facility should always accompany the inspector.
 The inspector should never tour the facility alone.
-If accompanied by someone other than the environmental manager, or other official in authority at the facility, the inspector should make arrangements to meet with the environmental manager or the authoritative official at a post inspection meeting prior to leaving the facility.
-The inspector should tour the facility to become familiar with the production processes at the facility.
+If accompanied by someone other than the environmental manager or other official in authority at the facility, the inspector should make arrangements to meet with the environmental manager or the authoritative official at a post inspection meeting prior to leaving the facility.
+The inspector should tour the entire facility to become familiar with the production processes.
 During the tour, the inspector should make note of all hazardous wastes generated in the process and the areas in the process in which they are generated.
-Special attention should be paid to noting these wastes and whether or not they have been reported on the facility notification form and whether or not they have been manifested, or how they have been managed.
+Special attention should be paid to noting these hazardous wastes and whether or not they have been reported on the facility notification form and whether or not they have been manifested, and how they have been managed.
 The inspector may or may not complete the checklists during the inspection.
 The checklists serve as a useful reminder to the inspector to ensure that all areas of a facility are inspected.